-- In the The Loud House episode 'Really Loud Music', rocker Luna wants to send her music to a contest but is afraid nobody would like her type of music and and tries to think of a type of music everyone would love.
+- In the The Loud House episode "Really Loud Music", rocker Luna wants to send her music to a contest but is afraid nobody would like her type of music and tries to think of a type of music everyone would love.
 She then decides to create a generic pop music that does make her win the contest but isn't truly her.

 - Subverted in Pelswick, in which Pelswick trashes N'Talented, a boy band his crush Julie is into.
 Julie rightfully calls Pelswick out on him judging the music without listening to it and challenges him to actually hear their album.
-And in a twist - he likes it.
-Later revealed that the boy band is actually musically backed by an old metal band Megadirt that Pelswick likes.
+In a twist - he likes it.
+It is later revealed that the boy band is musically backed by an old metal band Megadirt that Pelswick likes.

 - Jem toys around with this.
-The pop stars are the heroes and the New Wave "rock" stars are the villains (in that they're jerks and rivals, rather than truly evil).
+The pop stars are the heroes and the New Wave "rock" stars are the villainous rivals.
 However, Jem and the Holograms use a carefully constructed image based upon holograms, with their lead singer using an alias and holographic imagery to camouflage her true self.
-In contrast, The Misfits are more natural and are more self-made, though they still use a lot of money from Pizzazz's father for help.
+In contrast, The Misfits are predominantly self-made (with some help from Pizzazz's millionaire father) and down-to-earth.

 - Perky Goth Sam from Danny Phantom is not fond of the punkish Ember McClain and her pop music.
 Sam considers it to be shallow and commercial.